datadrivers/pydata_uk_2023_gx/README.md

 great_expectations datasource new
 ```

-will guide you through the setup.
+This will guide you through the setup.

 Note:
 * Give the source the name *source_local*